nima/site/DEVEL.md

 They should not take variable arguments, and any variables that can take a default value must be predetermined by the public caller at the start of the chain of calls.

+These functions must take a non-variable `$#` as described in the public function documentation above.

 #### ::Private Functions
 ::private function must not be called from outside of their module.
 These